AShirsat96/aws_ses_python/README.md

 # AWS SES Email Sender

 A Python implementation for sending emails using Amazon Simple Email Service (AWS SES).
-The main purpose of this python code is to send put mass marketing html emails using AWS SES service.
+The main purpose of this python code is to send out mass marketing html emails using AWS SES service.

 ## Prerequisites